 - An Independent Samples t-test compares the means for two groups.

 - A Paired sample t-test compares means from the same group at different times (say, one year apart).

 - A One sample t-test tests the mean of a single group against a known mean.

 You probably don’t want to calculate the test by hand (the math can get very messy, but if you insist you can find the steps for an independent samples t test here.

-A paired t test (also called a paired samples t test or dependent samples t test) is where you run a t test on dependent samples.
+A paired t test (also called a correlated pairs t-test, a paired samples t test or dependent samples t test) is where you run a t test on dependent samples.
 Dependent samples are essentially connected — they are tests on the same person or thing.
 For example: